 - Delirium tremens – 4 % of people withdrawing from alcohol experience this rapid onset of extreme confusion, seizures, tremors, increased heart rate, and hallucinations, which are due to sudden changes in brain functioning.

-Treatment & System Management: In order to ensure patient safety, the recovering alcoholic must be monitored closely during the days after alcohol detox begins.
-Medications can help manage insomnia, dehydration, nausea, and seizures.
-Tranquilizers like benzodiazepines are used to calm the brain and reduce over-activity.
-Other medications can be used to manage blood pressure, heart rate and reduce cravings and other symptoms.
-Nutritious supplements and healthy meals help regulate the mind and body and aid in recovery.
+Prescribed medications can help manage insomnia, dehydration, nausea, and seizures.
+Tranquilizers like benzodiazepines are used to calm the brain and reduce over-activity, while other medications can be used to manage blood pressure and heart rate, as well as reduce cravings.
+Furthermore, nutritious supplements and healthy meals help regulate the mind and body and aid in recovery.
+However, it’s essential you only take such medications under the guidance of a trained health professional.

 Post Withdrawal: 2 Weeks To 1-Year Post Alcohol